How does this medication work? What will it do for me?

-The dose of hydralazine is individualized, depending on the condition being treated and the person's response to the medication.
-The usual recommended dose of hydralazine to treat high blood pressure varies from 10 mg to 50 mg 4 times daily.
+The dose of hydralazine is based on the individual and depends on the condition being treated and the person's response to the medication.
+The starting dose of hydralazine tablets is 10 mg taken 4 times a day for the first 2 to 4 days.
+Depending on how well it is working for you and how well it is tolerated, your doctor will gradually increase the dose.
+The usual recommended maintenance dose of hydralazine to treat high blood pressure varies from 10 mg to 50 mg 4 times daily.
 The dose should not be increased over 100 mg per day without further testing by your doctor to determine your acetylator phenotype.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from heat and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 - are allergic to hydralazine or any ingredients of the medication

 - have an untreated aneurysm in the aorta (large artery leaving the heart)